marcbunyan/ao-ssl-countdown/README.md

 - name of the VM with telegraf running.

-6. Adjust Symptom warning threshold (or adjust code to prompt etc.)
+6. Adjust Symptom warning threshold (or adjust code to prompt etc.) - currently 'WARNING' at 30 days.
 7. Check the created Symptoms in AOps, adjust any thresholds as required (<50 days etc.).
 8. If needed, Create an Alarm that is triggered with any of the Symptoms that have been created using the script above.